Ashok Gajapathi Raju

-Pusapati Ashok Gajapathi Raju (born 26 June 1951) is an Indian politician and the former Union Minister for Civil Aviation in the Narendra Modi Government.
-A scion of Royal family of Vizayanagram princely state, he is the younger son of the last Maharaja of Vizianagram.
-He was a member of Andhra Pradesh State legislature for over twenty five years and was a Minister in the Govt. of A.P., for thirteen years holding the portfolios of Commercial Tax, Excise, Legislative affairs, Finance, Planning and Revenue.
+Pusapati Ashok Gajapathi Raju (born 26 June 1951) is an Indian politician who is currently serving as the governor of Goa since July 2025 and the former Union Minister for Civil Aviation.
+A scion of royal family of Vizianagaram princely state, he is the younger son of the last Maharaja of Vizianagaram.
+He was appointed as governor of Goa by president of India on 14 July 2025 He was a member of Andhra Pradesh State legislature for over twenty five years and was a State Minister, for thirteen years holding the portfolios of Commercial Taxes, Excise, Legislative affairs, Finance, Revenue, Relief and Rehabilitation.

 Personal life

-Pusapati Ashok Gajapathi Raju comes from the Pusapati royal family of the Vizianagaram kingdom.
+Pusapati Ashok Gajapathi Raju comes from the Pusapati royal family of the Vizianagaram estate.
 He is the son of Maharaja Pusapati Vijayarama Gajapathi Raju, the last Maharaja of Vizianagram.
 His family is known for its philanthropy through its temples that include the famous Simhachalam temple and the Maharaja Alak Narayana Society for Arts and Sciences which runs a number of education institutions.
 He was educated at Scindia School Gwalior, Hyderabad Public School and V.S.
 Krishna College, Visakhapatnam.
 His father Pusapati Vijayarama Gajapati Raju and his brother Pusapati Ananda Gajapathi Raju were also Indian parliamentarians and ministers in the state government.
 He is a former President of Andhra Cricket Association.
 His efforts resulted in the establishment of several centres for imparting training in several sports at many places including Hyderabad, Visakhapatnam and Vizianagaram.
+He is from royal Pusapati family of Andhra Pradesh and is 11th Custodian of his family.
+He married Suneela in the year 1974 and has 2 daughters, one of whom is Pusapati Aditi Vijayalakshmi, the MLA from Vizianagaram Assembly constituency.

 Political career

-He won the Vizianagaram Vidhan Sabha constituency for the first time as Janata Party candidate in 1978.
+He won the Vizianagaram Legislative Assembly constituency for the first time as Janata Party candidate in 1978.
 He joined the Telugu Desam Party when it was formed in 1982 and won the state assembly elections of 1983, 1985, 1989, 1994, 1999 and 2009.
 He won the 2014 Indian general election to the 16th Lok Sabha from Vizianagaram.
 He served Andhra Pradesh as a Cabinet Minister for Excise, Commercial Taxes, Finance, Revenue and Legislative Affairs in State Government.
 He is a Politburo member in the Telugu Desam Party.
 He was the Union minister for Civil Aviation in the National Democratic Alliance cabinet.
 He resigned on 8 March 2018 over a dispute with central government to provide special status to Andhra Pradesh.

+Goa Governorship

+On July 14, 2025, he was appointed as the Governor of Goa, with his swearing-in scheduled for July 26.
+He officially resigned from the TDP to take up the post and expressed gratitude to the party leadership for the opportunity to serve.